-Antithrombin (AT) III deficiency (now simply called antithrombin deficiency) refers to a congenital lack of an endogenous anticoagulant called antithrombin.
+Antithrombin (AT) III deficiency (now simply called antithrombin deficiency) refers to a congenital lack of the endogenous anticoagulant antithrombin.

 Antithrombin is a vitamin K-independent glycoprotein in the coagulation pathway.
-It is a major inhibitor of thrombin and other coagulation serine proteases including factors Xa and IXa.
-The deficiency of antithrombin leads to a procoagulant state which in turn can lead increased risk of thrombotic and embolic situations such as:
+It is a major inhibitor of thrombin and other coagulation serine proteases, including factors Xa and IXa.
+The deficiency of antithrombin leads to a procoagulant state which is associated with an increased risk of thrombotic and embolic situations such as: